Board of Trustees Policy: 5.12

 Safeguards Against Unauthorized or Accidental Disclosure

-Until the records are properly disposed, each Department is accountable for securing the access to and the maintenance and disposal of its records regardless of the records’ format and location.
+Until the records are properly disposed of, each Department is accountable for securing the access to and the maintenance and disposal of its records regardless of the records’ format and/or location.
 Each Department is accountable for ensuring that employees, and others, are only granted access to Confidential information essential to the performance of their duties.
 Further, each Department must ensure that those granted access are trained and undertake reasonable safeguards to protect the Confidential information.
+The President shall appoint a Custodian to be responsible for ensuring each Department adheres to the requirements of this Policy.

 Records Storage and Disposition

-The Department of origin may secure and store records in its office or in the College Records Center, so long as the records are authorized for destruction and disposed of in accordance with the Records Retention Schedule.
-A retention period must be assigned to all records transferred to the College Records Center.
+The Department of origin may secure and store records in its office, so long as the records are authorized for destruction and disposal in accordance with the College's Records Retention Schedule.

 Records Retention Schedule

-The Records Retention Schedule is a guideline that sets forth the length of time records shall be retained.
-The schedule is intended to cover all College records for which there is a legal, regulatory or management retention requirement.
+The College's Records Retention Schedule is a guideline that sets forth the length of time that records shall be retained.
+The Schedule is intended to cover all College records for which there is a legal, regulatory or management retention requirement.

-The Director of College Services should be notified of any records not covered by the Records Retention Schedule.
-The Director of College Services will determine, in consultation with the College’s legal counsel, whether to destroy the records in question or add those records to the Records Retention Schedule.
+The Custodian should be notified of any records not covered by the Records Retention Schedule.
+The Custodian will determine, in consultation with the College’s legal counsel, whether to destroy the records in question or add those records to the Records Retention Schedule.

 Duplicate records should be destroyed and disposed of as early as practical.